ox-it/talks.ox/README.md

 After a few seconds (minutes if it is building the instance for the first time), you should be able to visit in your web browser: `http://<IP ADDRESS>:8000` and visualise Oxford Talks.

+If you have a user account (see below), the correct login page is `http://<IP ADDRESS>:8000/admin/login`, the `Login` link won't work.

 Any modification done in the python code/CSS/templates should immediately be visible when you refresh the page in the web browser.

 ### Creating the database

 Type the following command at the root of your project directory: